DUNE/computing-training-basics-short/_episodes/11-expert-in-the-room-larsoft.md

 #### Version mismatch between source code and installed products

 When you perform an mrbsetenv or a mrbslp, sometimes you get a version mismatch.
-The most common reason for this is that you have set up an older version of the dependent products (protoduneana depends on dunetpc, which depends on larsoft, which depends on *art*, ROOT, GEANT4, and many other products).
+The most common reason for this is that you have set up an older version of the dependent products.
+Dunesw depends on protoduneana, which depends on dunecore, which depends on larsoft, which depends on *art*, ROOT, GEANT4, and many other products.
+This [picture][dunesw-dependency-tree] shows the software dependency tree for dunesw v09_48_01_d00.
 If the source code is newer than the installed products, the versions may mismatch.
 You can check out an older version of the source code (see the example above) with

 ~~~
   mrb g -t <tag> repository